 - Preheat oven to 375 degrees F.

-- Caramelize onions: Cover the pan with foil and roast in the oven for 55 minutes – 1 hour and 10 minutes, or until softened and golden in color, removing onions from the oven and tossing the onions 3-4 times throughout roasting (SEE NOTES).
+- Caramelize Onions in Oven: Cover the pan with foil and roast in the oven for 55 minutes – 1 hour and 10 minutes, or until softened and golden in color, removing onions from the oven and tossing the onions 3-4 times throughout roasting (SEE NOTES).
 Remove the pan from the oven and discard thyme sprigs*.
 Drizzle onions with Worcestershire sauce and toss to combine.

 - Add gnocchi to pan: Sprinkle the gnocchi evenly over the onions.
 Return the sheet pan to the oven and bake for 12-13 minutes, or until the gnocchi are almost tender.